How Much Does an Engagement Ring Cost?

 MONEY CAN’T BUY LOVE, BUT…

-When you hear the words engagement ring, you may immediately think: what will it cost?
+When you hear the words diamond engagement ring, you may immediately think: how much do engagement rings cost?
 It’s no wonder, because prices for everything seem to be rising, especially in the current economic climate.
-The price of a quality 2ct diamond can be $30k - if it’s a mined diamond.
-A similarly graded lab diamond will be about a quarter of that price - or less.
+The price of a quality 2ct diamond can be $30kif it’s a mined diamond.
+A similarly-graded lab diamond will be about a quarter of that priceor less.

 So, how much do engagement rings cost?
 The answer depends on a variety of factors, including the size and quality of the gemstone, the metal used in the ring's construction, the quality and design of the setting, any warranties included, and even where you live.